 Fire claims home

-Peebles said the house was declared a total loss, and Red Cross was called to the scene.
+Peebles said firefighters did well to put the fire out, and that Red Cross was called to help the family.

 Poarch Fire Department also responded to the scene as well.

 In a separate, but related incident to the house fire, an Atmore fire engine was involved in a single-vehicle wreck just down the road from the Liberty St. fire, according to Alabama State Troopers.